-Condition O3 of the EPL is relevant to the requirement to carry out activities at the CGM, in a manner that will minimise the generation, or emissions from the premises, of wind-blown or traffic generated dust.
-The requirements of Condition O3 are consistent with the requirements of Development Consent Condition 6.1(b).
+Condition O3 of the EPL 11912 requires that activities at the CGO must be carried out in a manner that minimises the generation, or emissions from the premises, of wind-blown or traffic generated dust.
+The requirements of condition O3 are consistent with DA14/98 condition 6.1(b).

-Condition P1 of the EPL outlines the relevant EPL dust monitoring sites, and Condition M2.2 outlines the pollutants/parameters required to be monitored.
-A detailed description of the CGM's air quality monitoring programme is provided in Section 6.
-As required by Condition L6 of the EPL, no offensive odours would be emitted from the CGM.
+Condition M2.2 outlines the pollutants/parameters and the frequency of their monitoring while condition P1.1 defines the location of the monitoring stations.
+A detailed description of the CGO's air quality monitoring program is provided in Section 6.
+As required by Section 129 of the Protection of the Environment Operations Act 1997, the emission of offensive odours from the CGO is not permitted.